nMaax/danteGPT/README.md

 The Transformer is "hand-made" (no use of torch.nn.Transformers), for educational purposes.

-Code to scrape the original italian text is provided.
+Code to scrape the original Florentine text of Divina Commedia is provided.

 ## Results